OphidiaBigData/PyOphidia/README.rst

 Run a Python script with Ophidia
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To run a Python script through Ophidia load or define the Python function in the script where PyOphidia is used (works only with Python 3), e.g.:
+To run a Python script through Ophidia load or define the Python function in the script where PyOphidia is used (works starting with Python 3+), e.g.:

 .. code-block:: python